voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 ### 3. Sign up for a discount code

 This template aims to collect subscribers who in turn are going to be rewarded with a discount code or other rewards of your choice.
-This template offers six different pages: active campaign, pre-start, the campaign ended, successful status, failed status pages, and double opt-in page.
+This template offers six different pages:
+- active campaign
+- pre-start
+- campaign ended
+- successful status
+- failed status pages
+- double opt-in page

 Voucherify is going to automatically display here unique codes from the campaign linked to the given landing page.